copperstick6/wicshacks-demo/react-app/README.md

 # React stack
-DISCLAIMER: React is a complicated framework.
-If you're not familiar with webdev/this is your first time, I'd recommend using the static HTML route.
+React is a robust framework.
+If you're not familiar with webdev/this is your first time, we'd recommend using the static HTML route.

+The backend is already set up for you, it's ready to serve your react frontend!

 ## Setup